nd1012/MarkDown-Server/README.md

 Please replace `/mdwebroot/` with the MarkDown webroot path of your webspace, and `/path/to/mdwebroot/mdserver.php` with the full local path to the `mdserver.php` file.

-In the `mdserver.php` file please edit the configuration first:
+In the `mdserver.conf.php` file please edit the configuration first:

 - `HTML_CACHE_DIR`: This should point to a writable folder that will be used as cache folder for the generated HTML files (skip a trailing slash)
 - `CACHE_ENABLED`: If the cache is enabled in general